salesforce/tough-cookie/README.md

 ## Node.js Version Support

-Inspired by [AVA's support policy](https://github.com/avajs/ava/blob/v4.0.0/docs/support-statement.md), we follow the [node.js release schedule](https://github.com/nodejs/Release#release-schedule) and support versions that are in Active LTS or Maintenance.
-We only drop support for older versions of node when we do a major release.
+Similar to [AVA's support policy](https://github.com/avajs/ava/blob/v4.0.0/docs/support-statement.md), we follow the [node.js release schedule](https://github.com/nodejs/Release#release-schedule) and support all versions that are in Active LTS or Maintenance.
+We will only drop support for older versions of node when we do a major release and in consultation with our community.

 ## API